SIP in Nepal 2023: Everything you need to Know

 Systematic Investment Plan: SIP in Nepal

-As of 9th February 2023, four open-ended mutual funds (NINLSF, SSIS, NMBSBE, NADDF) in Nepal provide systematic investment plan options.
+As of 4th August 2023, Nepal’s seven open-ended mutual funds (NIBLSF, SSIS, NMBSBE, NADDF, SLK, KSLY, NFCF) provide systematic investment plan options.
 SIP registration in Nepal can be done through an online application form.

 To get started on your Systematic Investment Plan, you must first: